 Communications Through Full Channel Web Sites

 We have forms, which users can contact us to request information on our products and services as well as obtain support.
-Any email communication through the Full Channel Web site is kept confidential and such personal information is disclosed only to the extent necessary to conduct our business.
-We may occasionally send you emails about events, specials or new products we may be offering but will never disclose your email to a third-party marketer or “spammer.”
+Full Channel will attempt to keep email communication through the Full Channel Web site confidential.
+Such personal information is disclosed only to the extent necessary to conduct our business, however as with all unencrypted email communications, we cannot guarantee the privacy of communications with customers in plain text email messages.
+Also, we may occasionally send you emails about events, specials or new products we may be offering but will never disclose your email to a third-party marketer or “spammer.”

 Customer Contact Preferences

 We may send a welcome e-mail and sometimes other information to new subscribers to our cable service and other services.
 We may also send service-related announcements to our subscribers from time to time.
 For example, we may send you an e-mail announcement about a pricing change, a change in operating policies, a service appointment, or new features of one or more of the cable service or other services you receive from us.
-You may not opt-out of these service-related communications.
 If you fail to check your primary e-mail address for service-related announcements, you may miss important information about our services, including legal notices.

 You may contact Full Channel at 401-247-1250 to ask have your name added to our internal company “do not call” and “do not mail” lists so that you do not receive marketing or promotional telephone calls or postal mail from us or made at our request.

-If you prefer to contact us in writing instead of by telephone, you may send a written request to Full Channel 57 Everett Street Warren, RI 02885.
+If you prefer to contact us in writing instead of by telephone, you may contact us online at www.fullchannel.com or send a written request to Full Channel 57 Everett Street Warren, RI 02885.
 Be sure to include your name and address, your Full Channel account number, and a daytime telephone number where you can be reached in the event we have any questions about your request.
 The written request should be signed by the person who is identified in our billing records as the subscriber.

-To help reduce unwanted telemarketing calls, the FCC offers telephone subscribers the opportunity to register their residential telephone numbers, including wireless numbers, in its national Do Not Call registry.
+To help reduce unwanted telemarketing calls, the Federal Trade Commission offers telephone subscribers the opportunity to register their residential telephone numbers, including wireless numbers, in its national Do Not Call registry.
 You may register for the list without charge by calling 1-888-382-1222 or TTY/TDD 1-866-290-4236 from the telephone number you are registering or online at www.donotcall.gov.
-The Federal Do-Not-Call rules contain an “established business relationship” exception that permits a company that has such a relationship with you, to call even if your number is registered.
+Federal Do Not Call rules contain an “established business relationship” exception that permits a company that has such a relationship with you, to call even if your number is registered.